hjlarry/hjlarry.github.io/docs/other/security.md

 The attacker will get all the user table data.
 How about the malicious input `{username: '";drop table users --'}`?

 #### Blind SQL injection
+When the database does not output data to the web page, an attacker is forced to steal data by asking the database a series of true or false questions.
+The web app may be configured to show generic error messages instead of printing useful data to the user, but still vulnerable to SQL injection.

+There are two kinds of blind SQL injection.
+One is Content-based, if the page responds differently depending on if the query matches something or not, attacker can use this to ask "yes or no" questions.The other is Time-based, make the database pause for a specified amount of time when the query matches something, otherwise return immediately, different timings are observable by attacker.

+Let's take a look at Time-based sql injection.
+We can use a slow SQL expression, like `SELECT 123=LIKE('ABCDEFG',UPPER(HEX(RANDOMBLOB(100000000/2))))`.
+Then use a SQL if-statement(CASE) to run the slow expression only when the answer to our question is `true`, like `SELECT CASE expression WHEN cond THEN slow ELSE speedy END`.
+Then we change the username or other things in the cond to get what is key information.

 ### Defenses